 Reasons for not using the strategic framework

-The 62% of survey respondents who reported not having used the guidance provided in the strategic framework cited a lack of practical guidance on how to apply the framework (11 respondents, and insufficient financial resources to apply the guidance (10 respondents) as the main reasons.
+The 62% (n = ) of survey respondents, of which XX (n=) were Parties who reported not having used the guidance provided in the strategic framework cited a lack of practical guidance on how to apply the framework (11 respondents, and insufficient financial resources to apply the guidance (10 respondents) as the main reasons.
 Relatively few respondents indicated that the reason was that use of the framework was not a priority (2) and that it was not relevant to national or organizational circumstances (1).
 This points to the potential for increased uptake of the framework if clear, user-friendly, and context-specific guidance with supporting practical case studies and examples of good practices were made available.

 Overall, the findings suggest that the reasons for not using the framework are primarily related to practical capacity and resource constraints and not because it is not considered relevant or important.